EgbieAndersonUku1/linux_file_encryptor/README.md

 -m (mode) : The mode of encryption to use for the file takes either "encrypt" or "decrypt" -s (shred) : The amount of times to shred the file.
 Note once shred the original file is unrecoverable so
              make sure that you know your password for the decryption.
--f (file): The file to encrypt or decrypt
+-f (file): The file to encrypt or decrypt.
+Enter the full path  name if the file is not in the same
+           directory as the program
--n (new file) : The name for the new file along with the extenstion for the file e.g i.e docx, doc, odt, etc
+-n (new file) : The name for the new file along with the extenstion for the file e.g i.e docx, doc, odt, etc.
+                The extenstion for the new file must be the same as the extenstion for the original file.
+If the original file extenstion was .odt then the new file name must end with the same .odt extenstion

 How to use the commands
 =========================